whatnameisit/Samsung-All-In-One-DM500A2J-K26L-Hackintosh/README.md

  5. If you choose to enable IQSV, always enable `IGFX`.
 If you use iMacPro1,1 profile, disable `IGFX`.
  - Note
     - You should disable the quirks `AppleCpuPmCfgLock` and `AppleXcpmCfgLock` now the UEFI allows updating MSR 0xE2 register.

-    - Depending on the SMBIOS, you will need to enable or disable `SSDT-USBX.aml`.
-Apple specifies USB power for iMac15,1 in stock kexts and for iMacPro1,1 ACPI.
+ ## SMBIOS choice
+ 1. I am currently using iMac14,2 profile to boot into El Capitan which does not support iMacPro1,1. `SSDT-USBX.aml` is not needed as Apple specifies USB power for iMac14,2 in stock kexts.
+Once I get a better graphics card and use iMacPro1,1 profile, I will need to add the SSDT.

  ## To-Do's